tabmiles/Learning-Ruby/PLP1-Install_HelloWorld.md

 # This file goes over the installation and running of Ruby code.
-Please see dataTypes.rb for code about data types.

 # Installation
 First, download Virtual Studio Code (VSCode) by going to https://code.visualstudio.com/Download and downloading for your OS (I used Windows).